 A history of Alfriston Clergy House

-Alfriston Clergy House was the first building saved forever for the nation by the National Trust.
-This early 15th-century Wealden hall-house was bought as a restoration project in 1896 by the newly formed National Trust for Places of Historic Interest or Natural Beauty.
+Alfriston Clergy House in East Sussex was the first building saved forever for the nation by the National Trust.
+This early 15th-century Wealden hall-house was bought as a restoration project in 1896 by the newly-formed National Trust for Places of Historic Interest or Natural Beauty.
 Through a series of changes and renovations across the centuries it has become this picturesque house seen today in its idyllic setting with views across the River Cuckmere.

 1550: Alterations were made by the Crown and the Church of England.
 First floor inserted.
 Old service end and west staircase demolished.
 Two-bay cross wing erected, creating new rooms on both floors.
 Staircase likely to have been built in the southern bay of the cross wing.
 New chimneys inserted on the southern wall of the hall, with the eastern end likely to have become a service space, and the new parlour and parlour chamber.